life0fun/growingtree/growingtree-app/README.md

         (templates/prepend-t r [:chat] {:messages (html {:id id :status "pending"})})))

 Note that with filed="content:XXX" approach, all div defined with this filed=content:XXX will get the rendered template html.

+To set both element attributes and content, e.g, href in hyper link and content of anchor tag, need to put content:XXX at the front of attrs.

+    <a class="title" field="content:thing-entry-title,href:href"></a>

 For :value delta, render-fn destructure the message into [type path old-val new-val]